How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 I say all this to make a simple point.

-While you may zone in on one channel, you’ll see lots of overlap that you shouldn’t ignore.
+While you may zone in on one channel, you’ll see lots of overlap you shouldn’t ignore.

 Go where your audience takes you.